The most effective way to create 3D characters and animation pipeline in Blender using Character Creator & iClone.

 Exporting characters from either iClone or Character Creator 3 and importing them straight into Blender will only import the default rig.
 If you want to be able to refine your motions, but would like more controls, such as IK and FK tools, then using Auto-Rig Pro will resolve this issue.
 Auto-Rig Pro as well will speed up the process of applying motion capture data from other sources onto your characters, increasing workflow times.
 There are some tricks to getting this flow working correctly, but once it is set up, you won’t have to do it again for that character.

 In this video (below), we will go through the process of exporting your character from Character Creator 3, importing it in Blender.
 From here we will use Auto-Rig Pro to create a new rig that allows more control over the default armature, whilst still being able to apply facial motion capture to the character.
 This is the last part of the series where we will go through the full process of exporting an animation with both body and facial motion capture, importing it into Blender, and then rigging the character with Auto-Rig Pro.

-We hope this overview will help you choose a suitable but high computing configuration for Blender as well as we hope through today’s Blog you will choose a plugin that is suitable for Blender.
+We hope this overview will help you choose a suitable way to create a new character creation and animation pipeline in Blender as well as we hope through today’s Blog you will choose a plugin that is suitable for Blender.
 As you may know, iRender provide to you high performance and configurable server system for 3D rendering, AI Training, VR & AR, simulation, etc. With our server, you can install any software you need, add your license, and do whatever you like with your project.
 These tools above are no exception.
 Most tools for fluids are computationally expensive.
 Understanding that, we have different config and package compatible with them, from CPU to single GPU, dual and even multi-GPUs.